 - QUALIFIED PERSONS.
 Access to pad-mounted gear must be restricted only to qualified persons.
-See the "Qualified Persons" section on page 2. - 2.
-SAFETY PROCEDURES.
+See the "Qualified Persons" section on page 2. - SAFETY PROCEDURES.
 Always follow safe operating procedures and rules. - PERSONAL PROTECTIVE EQUIPMENT.
 Always use suitable protective equipment, such as rubber gloves, rubber mats, hard hats, safety glasses, and flash clothing in accordance with safe operating procedures and rules. - SAFETY LABELS.
-Do not remove or obscure any of the "CAUTION," "WARNING," or "DANGER" labels.

-5. KEY INTERLOCKS.

-- If optional key interlocks were furnished, they must be in place. - Check the operating sequence of key interlocks to verify proper sequencing. - After the pad-mounted gear is installed, either:
+Do not remove or obscure any of the "CAUTION," "WARNING," "DANGER," and "NOTICE" labels. - 5.
+KEY INTERLOCKS. - If optional key interlocks were furnished, they must be in place. - Check the operating sequence of key interlocks to verify proper sequencing. - After the pad-mounted gear is installed, either:

 (1) destroy the extra set of keys or (2) make them accessible only to qualified persons.
-This will maintain the integrity of the key-interlock scheme. - Key interlocks are not security locks and are not substitutes for padlocks. - OPENING DOORS.
+This will maintain the integrity of the key-interlock scheme. - Key interlocks are not security locks and are not substitutes for padlocks. - 6.
+HIGH-VOLTAGE ISOLATION.
+Switch operators and controls are isolated from high voltage in grounded metal-enclosed compartments.
+Access to these components is controlled by padlockable covers, which incorporate a nonremovable manual handle.
+Other low-voltage components, such as meters, selector switches, toggle switches, etc., are similarly isolated. - OPENING DOORS.
 Do not force doors open.
 Forcing a door open can damage the latching mechanism.
 If optional key interlocks are provided, correctly position the interlocks so the doors can be opened.

-CLOSING AND LOCKING DOORS.
+8. CLOSING AND LOCKING DOORS.

 - Doors must be securely closed and latched, with padlocks in place at all times unless work is being performed inside the enclosure. - Mini-Rupter® Switches have switch-operatingshaft access covers located on the sides of the pad-mounted gear enclosure.
 They must be closed and padlocked at all times unless the switches are being operated. - Do not close a door on a TransFuserTM Mounting in the Open position with a fuse in the mounting.
 The door will strike the fuse pullring, which will interfere with door closing.
-The door may be closed if the fuse is removed from the mounting. - 8.
-ENERGIZED TERMINALS.
-Always assume both sets of power terminals on any Mini-Rupter Switch or fuse are energized unless proved otherwise by test, by visual evidence of open-circuit conditions on both sets of terminals, or by observing that both sets of terminals are grounded. - 9.
+The door may be closed if the fuse is removed from the mounting. - ENERGIZED TERMINALS.
+Always assume both sets of power terminals on any Mini-Rupter Switch or fuse are energized unless proved otherwise by test, by visual evidence of open-circuit conditions on both sets of terminals, or by observing that both sets of terminals are grounded. - 10.
 BACKFEED.
-Mini-Rupter Switches and fuses may be energized by backfeed. - DE-ENERGIZING, TESTING, AND GROUNDING.
-Before touching any device that is to be inspected, replaced, serviced, or repaired in the high-voltage compartments, always disconnect Mini-Rupter Switches and fuses from all power sources (including backfeed), test for voltage, and properly ground.
+Mini-Rupter Switches and fuses may be energized by backfeed. - 11.
+DE-ENERGIZING, TESTING, AND GROUNDING.
+Before touching any device that is to be inspected, replaced, serviced, or repaired in the high-voltage compartments, always disconnect Mini-Rupter Switches and fuses from all power sources (including backfeed), test for voltage, and properly ground. - 12.
+TESTING.
+Test for voltage on both sets of power terminals of any Mini-Rupter Switch or fuse using proper high-voltage test equipment before touching any device that is to be inspected, replaced, serviced, or repaired in the high-voltage compartments.